Khujan

-Khujan (خوجان) (Note: Also romanized as Khūjān; also known as Kharjān and Khūrjān) is a village in, and the capital of, Darbqazi Rural District of the Central District of Nishapur County, Razavi Khorasan province, Iran.
+Khujan (خوجان) (Note: Also romanized as Khūjān; also known as Kharjān and Khūrjān) is a village in, and the capital of, Darbqazi Rural District in the Central District of Nishapur County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 593 in 146 households.
 The following census in 2011 counted 583 people in 180 households.
 The 2016 census measured the population of the village as 533 people in 177 households.